Approximation of sheaves on algebraic stacks

 The main result of this paper settles the partial completeness property for every reasonable stack. \begin{theorem*} Let $X$ be a quasi-compact and quasi-separated algebraic stack.
 Then every quasi-coherent $\sO_X$-module is the union of its quasi-coherent submodules of finite type. \end{theorem*}

 An important application of the theorem is that when $X$ in addition has affine stabilizer groups, then there exists a finitely presented filtration of $X$ with strata that are global quotient stacks~\cite[Prop.~2.6~(i)]{hall-rydh_alg-groups-classifying}.
-This is used to obtain a criterion for an algebraic stack to have finite cohomological dimension~\cite[Thm.~2.1]{hall-rydh_alg-groups-classifying} and to extend Tannaka duality to non-noetherian stacks~\cite[Thm.~1.3]{hall-rydh_coherent-tannaka-duality}.
+This is used to obtain a criterion for an algebraic stack to have finite cohomological dimension~\cite[Thm.~2.1]{hall-rydh_alg-groups-classifying} and to extend Tannaka duality to non-noetherian stacks~\cite[Thm.~1.4]{hall-rydh_coherent-tannaka-duality}.

-The key idea of the proof of the theorem is to use projective modules instead of flat modules.
+The key idea in the proof of the main theorem is to use projective modules instead of flat modules.
 The main lemma~\pref{L:affine-projective-submodule-descent} on existence of minimal modules goes back to Serre~\cite[Exp.~VIB, 11.8, 11.10.1]{SGA3} in the context of coalgebras and comodules.
 Here projectivity cannot be replaced with flatness.
-The bulk of the paper is used to extend this result to non-affine \emph{pure} morphisms (Theorem~\ref{T:existence-of-minimal}).
-For this we use a new characterization of pure morphisms between stacks in terms of projectivity (Theorem~\ref{T:pure=hom-proj}).
+The bulk of the paper extends this result to non-affine \emph{pure} morphisms (Theorem~\ref{T:existence-of-minimal}).
+For this, we use a new characterization of pure morphisms between stacks in terms of projectivity (Theorem~\ref{T:pure=hom-proj}).
 This generalizes the characterization of affine pure morphisms due to Raynaud--Gruson~\cite[Thm.~I.3.3.5]{raynaud-gruson}.

 The main result naturally leads to the following conjectures. \begin{conjecturealpha} If $X$ is a quasi-compact and quasi-separated algebraic stack, then $X$ has the completeness property. \end{conjecturealpha} \begin{conjecturealpha} If $X$ is a quasi-compact and quasi-separated algebraic stack, then $X$ has an approximation, that is, there exists a factorization $X\to X_0\to \Spec \Z$ where $X\to X_0$ is affine and $X_0$ is of finite presentation over $\Spec \Z$. \end{conjecturealpha} The second conjecture implies the first conjecture.
-The techniques of this paper can be used to reduce the conjectures to a seemingly simpler situation (see Remark~\ref{R:conjectures}).
+Our proof of the main theorem first reduces the question to the case when there is a pure presentation.
+The conjectures can also be reduced to this seemingly simpler situation (see Remark~\ref{R:conjectures}).